actswartz/ansible/LABS/10 Conditionals.md

 ---

 ✨ **Key takeaway:**
 Conditionals let you build **adaptive playbooks**.
 Instead of blindly running the same set of tasks, your automation **responds to context** — the type of device, test results, or the outcome of previous steps.

----
+This makes playbooks more reliable, efficient, and safer to run in production environments.